godfrednkayamba/yaspgpasswordpolicy/README.md

 ### [Authentication failure ban](#authentication-failure-ban)

 PostgreSQL doesn't have any mechanism to limit the number of authentication failure attempt before the user being banned.
-With the credcheck extension, after an amount of authentication failure defined by configuration directive `credcheck.max_auth_failure` the user can be banned and never connect anymore even if it gives the right password later.
+With the yaspgpasswordpolicy extension, after an amount of authentication failure defined by configuration directive `yaspgpasswordpolicy.max_auth_failure` the user can be banned and never connect anymore even if it gives the right password later.

-The credcheck extension adds the "Authentication failure ban" feature in release 2.0.
-To used this feature, the credcheck extension MUST be added to `shared_preload_libraries` configuration option.
+The yaspgpasswordpolicy extension adds the "Authentication failure ban" feature in release 2.0.
+To used this feature, the yaspgpasswordpolicy extension MUST be added to `shared_preload_libraries` configuration option.

 All users authentication failures are registered in shared memory with the timestamps of when the user have been banned.
 The authentication failures history is saved into memory only, that mean that the history is lost at PostgreSQL restart.
 I have not seen the interest to restore the cache at startup

-The authentication failure cache size is set to 1024 records by default and can be adjusted using the `credcheck.auth_failure_cache_size` configuration directive.
+The authentication failure cache size is set to 1024 records by default and can be adjusted using the `yaspgpasswordpolicy.auth_failure_cache_size` configuration directive.
 Change of this GUC require a PostgreSQL restart.

 Two settings allow to control the behavior of this feature:

-* `credcheck.max_auth_failure`: number of authentication failure allowed for a user before being banned.
+* `yaspgpasswordpolicy.max_auth_failure`: number of authentication failure allowed for a user before being banned.
-* `credcheck.reset_superuser` : force superuser to not be banned or reset a banned superuser when set to true.
+* `yaspgpasswordpolicy.reset_superuser` : force superuser to not be banned or reset a banned superuser when set to true.

 The default value for the first setting is `0` which means that the authentication failure ban feature is disabled.
 The default value for the second setting is `false` which means that `postgres` superuser can be banned.

 In case the `postgres` superuser was banned, he can not logged anymore.
-If there is no other superuser account that can be used to reset the record of the banned superuser, set the `credcheck.reset_superuser`configuration directive to `true` into postgresql.conf file and send the SIGHUP signal to the PostgreSQL process pid so that it will reread the configuration.
+If there is no other superuser account that can be used to reset the record of the banned superuser, set the `yaspgpasswordpolicy.reset_superuser`configuration directive to `true` into postgresql.conf file and send the SIGHUP signal to the PostgreSQL process pid so that it will reread the configuration.
 Next time the superuser will try to connect, its authentication failure cache entry will be removed.

 Example: `kill -1 1234`